apollostream/apollostream.github.io/_includes/constitutional-analysis-blog_rev.md

 Before diving into evidence, we should acknowledge what we expected to find.
 Starting with the assumption that American institutions have historically proven resilient—surviving everything from McCarthyism to Watergate to post-9/11 surveillance expansion—we assigned the "regime transformation" hypothesis only a 10% prior probability.
 That is odds-in-favor of just 1:9.
 We expected the data to show either normal institutional variation or perhaps a continuation of gradual post-9/11 erosion of civil liberties.

 The evidence forced us to revise that belief.
-The odds increased by a factor of 8 (LR=8.2)[^fitelson].
+The odds increased by a factor of 8 (LR=8.2)[^fitelson] to nearly even.

 [^fitelson]: Fitelson, B. (2001). *Studies in Bayesian Confirmation Theory.* The University of Wisconsin-Madison. [https://www.proquest.com/docview/304725417?sourcetype=Dissertations%20&%20Theses](https://www.proquest.com/docview/304725417?sourcetype=Dissertations%20&%20Theses)